PrajnaAvidya/prompt-shaper/spec.md

 ```

 ## Current Bugs/Limitations
-- Nested slots with parameters or arithmetic currently don't render correctly
 - Nested variables are ignored, define all variables at the top level of templates

 ### Misc